wendybotwe/nc-news/README.md

 # Welcome to Wendy's NC News

 Wendy's NC News is a hosted front and backend project created as part of the Northcoders Software Development Bootcamp.
-Users can view articles and the associated comments as well as being able to comment on those articles.
+Users can view articles (and the associated comments) as well as being able to comment on those articles.
+Users can also up and downvote articles.

 ## Deployed version